-- 1. Align the color-coded and labeled (ICL 1 and ICL 0) plugs on either end of the ICL cable with their respective connectors on the core switch blades (CR4S-8). - 2.
+- 1. Align the color-coded and labeled (ICL 1 and ICL 0) plugs on either end of the ICL cable with their respective connectors on the core switch blades. - 2.
 Push each plug in until the latch mechanism clicks into place. - 3.
-Repeat for each cable that you are installing.
+Repeat steps 1 and 2 for each cable that you are installing.
 If you are installing ICL cables for the first time, pay particular attention to the configuration in which the cables must be installed.